 As an entrepreneur, the chances are that you’re considering Costa Rica and Panama as part of an international plan, but knowing which one can be a challenge.
 In today’s article, we lift the lid on both, exploring how to incorporate a company and the business opportunities that await, before weighing up the pros and cons of each to help you make a decision….

-Setting Up A Company In Costa Rica
+Setup A Company In Costa Rica

 Despite its size, Costa Rica is a force to be reckoned with in the business world, and an ideal starting point for a business considering an international expansion.
 Not only does Costa Rica rank second on the Global Index of Prosperity list of countries in Latin America, but it enjoys continuous economic growth, with GDP increases of between 2.2 and 4.9%, per year.
 The country has a strong export economy, and its service industry has been working hard to boost the economy, unlock employment opportunities, and diversify and solidify the market.